leopold16/date-extractor/README.md

-# Image Analysis with OpenAI GPT-4 Vision
+# Task Analysis with OpenAI GPT-4

 This project is a web application that allows users to input natural language and receive extracted tasks, dates, and subtasks from the OpenAI GPT-4 model.
 The application extracts dates and their contexts and lets user download a calendar file.